6-8 Resources: If You Build It, They Will Read!

 - Study Find Reading to Children of All Ages Grooms Them to Read More on Their Own

 - Ten (Plus Two) Tried-and-True Read Alouds for Middle Grades

 What Can We Read?

 Read everything!
 We want to read library books, textbooks, articles and passages that come from school.
-But don’t forget to use your rich environment at home to dig into interesting reading material.
-Use cookbooks and how-to manuals, brochures and pamphlets, political or religious advertisements or online blogs that address a specific topic (sidewalks in your neighborhood, for example).
-There is no end to all the ways we use texts in our world so take advantage of these resources to encourage reading in the real world.
+Don’t forget to use your rich environment at home to dig into interesting reading material.
+Use cookbooks and how-to manuals, brochures and pamphlets, advertisements or online blogs that address a specific topic.
+There is no end to the many ways we use texts in our world so take advantage of these resources to encourage reading in the real world.